 - A library of QSAR, computational chemistry and toxicological information, including:

 - A large number of dedicated textbooks, conference proceedings and manuals

 - In addition to the journals taken and available through the University's Learning Resource Centre, there is a large collections of the journals in the QSAR field, including:

 - Fridge, kettle, toaster, and, when Judith is in the lab, a large number of chocolate biscuits.

 The facilities of the laboratory are utilised by our post-graduate students and research fellows.
 They are also used for teaching purposes and for Master of Pharmacy and B.Sc.
 (Hons) Pharmaceutical and Chemical Sciences final year projects.
-In addition, we have full access to the other facilities within the School of Pharmacy and Chemistry and Faculty of Science at Liverpool John Moores University e.g. for analytical chemistry, toxicity testing, pharmaceutical formulation etc.
+In addition, we have full access to the other facilities within the School of Pharmacy and Biomolecular Sciences and Faculty of Science at Liverpool John Moores University e.g. for analytical chemistry, toxicity testing, pharmaceutical formulation etc.